Freedom Homeschooling

 Turtle Diary (2nd – adults)

-Turtle Diary offers beginner, intermediate, and advanced typing tutorials.
+Turtle Diary offers tutorials for beginners, intermediates, and advanced typists.
 The lessons begin with the home row keys and progress in difficulty.

 Typeracer (3rd – 12th)